Are The 3 New APS-C Sony Lenses Sony Worth It? A Filmmaker's Review

 First, we've got the 10-20mm Power Zoom F4 G lens.
 This, as far as I can tell, is a direct replacement for the 10-18mm F4 lens that people have been popularly using for many years.
 While it's been a while since I've used that lens, I remember not being a huge fan.
 This new Sony lens definitely feels like a huge step up for me.

 It has an updated focus motor, so the manual focus and autofocus work wonderfully.
 With the inclusion of a power zoom, you can achieve smooth zooms without having to twist its ring.
-Additionally, there is a customizable button and an auto focus/manual focus switch.
-It offers internal zooming, so it doesn't extend and is about half of the Tamron's 11-20mm weight.
+Additionally, there is a customizable button and an auto-focus/manual focus switch.
+It offers internal zooming, so it doesn't extend and is about half the Tamron's 11-20mm weight.
 Although, this one is only an F4, whereas a Tamron is an F2.8.

 An image without an alt, whoops